 Chark had great numbers overall, but rostering him was a bit of a rollercoaster.
 I expect much of the same in 2020.
 Sutton is Denver’s No. 1 option, but the Broncos are still a run-first team with two new pass-catching weapons via the 2020 NFL Draft.
 He’ll be good, but temper expectations.

 Speaking of the draft, Boyd and Green get to catch passes from No. 1 overall pick Joe Burrow.
-Boyd should continue to be his usual productive self, while Green just needs to stay healthy long enough to return WR2 value.
+Boyd should continue to be his usual productive self, while Green just needs to stay healthy long enough to return WR2 value—Green is already dealing with an injury and dropped down to No. 30.
 Jones gets Stafford back and just needs to be healthy enough to take advantage.
 You’ll get borderline WR2 production from him when he’s on the field.

 Landry continues to soak up targets wherever he goes.
 His volume gives him a fairly safe floor, relative to his ranking.
 Crowder is Sam Darnold’s go-to slot receiver and will be peppered with targets once again in his second year in New York.
 Gallup’s predicted demise has been overblown.
 He was very reliable for Dallas last season, especially when Cooper was hobbled.
 CeeDee Lamb isn’t stealing his job as a rookie.
 Tate is underrated right now.
 He got plenty of targets when he returned from suspension last season and should continue to be Daniel Jones’ go-to guy in the slot.

 This trio doesn’t have the upside of tier four, but doesn’t have the downside of tier six.
+Edelman’s value is a complete question mark playing a full season without Brady for the first time in his career as a starter.
+However, he’s the WR1 in New England and can be a safety blanket for Cam Newton.
 Diggs has some injury concerns, but his talent isn’t in question.
 However, the Bills are another run-first team that throws less than Minnesota did—and they have two other viable receiving options.
 Metcalf had a great rookie season but will struggle to match his target volume.
-Edelman’s value is a complete question mark playing a full season without Brady for the first time in his career as a starter.
-However, he’s the WR1 in New England and can be a safety blanket for the young Jarrett Stidham.

 36. Will Fuller, Houston Texans